DassoncityCourses/ReactCourse/README.md

 # ReactCourse

-This project follows the openclassroom course.
-The aim is to discover react framework
+This project follows the formation given by FlexCode on YouTube and the aim is to discover React's library.
+This code displays few timers and gives the opportunity to the user to create/modify/delete timers.

+The Design of the page follows the following architecture :